spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-the-agent-assist-feature.md

 ## Install feature core

-Follow the steps below to install the feature core.
+Follow the steps below to install the Agent Assist feature core.

 ### Prerequisites